Lloyd Kaufman: Troma Studios

-It would not be long, however, before Troma would once again experience financial hardship, this time after the expensive botched funding of a low-budget video feature titled Tales from the Crapper, which cost $250,000 despite most of the footage being unusable.
-Lloyd supervised a reshoot in an attempt to salvage the film, dividing the footage into two parts, and recasting the film as a double-feature.
+It was not long, however, before Troma once again experienced financial hardship, this time after the expensive botched funding of a low-budget video feature titled Tales from the Crapper, which cost $250,000 despite most of the footage being unusable.
+Kaufman supervised a reshoot in an attempt to salvage the film, dividing the footage into two parts, and recasting the film as a double-feature.
 Tales from the Crapper was released on DVD in September 2004.

 Troma still produces and acquires independent films.
 Troma Films has distributed many films from third parties including Trey Parker's Cannibal!
 The Musical.
-Lloyd himself encourages independent filmmaking, making cameo appearances in low-budget horror films, often for free.
+Kaufman himself encourages independent filmmaking, making cameo appearances in low-budget horror films, often for free.
 Appearances include screen time in former collaborator James Gunn's directing debut, Slither, as well as Gunn's Super; and Mark Neveldine and Brian Taylor's Gamer.

 Kaufman's long-time editor Gabriel Friedman co-directed and wrote the screenplay to his follow-up film, Poultrygeist: Night of the Chicken Dead, a musical zom-com which made its official New York premiere on May 9, 2008 (although the film had previewed numerous times on single screens for over a year).
 The film opened to positive reviews from Entertainment Weekly and The New York Times.
 Poultrygeist grossed $22,623 in the United States and Canada.

 In September 2008, a staged musical version of The Toxic Avenger opened at the George Street Playhouse in New Brunswick, New Jersey.
 Directed by Tony Award winner John Rando, The Toxic Avenger Musical features music from Bon Jovi founding member, David Bryan.
 On September 17, 2009, Kaufman announced he would have a cameo in the remake of the Charles Kaufman/Troma movie Mother's Day alongside his brother Charles.

-Kaufman is the subject of the forthcoming book Toxic Schlock: Conversations with Lloyd Kaufman by Andrew J. Rausch and Chris Watson.
+Kaufman is the subject of the book Toxic Schlock: Conversations with Lloyd Kaufman by Andrew J. Rausch and Chris Watson.
 An author himself, Kaufman has most recently been working on adding to his Your Own Damn Movie! series.
 Having completed Make Your Own Damn Movie!, Direct Your Own Damn Movie! and Produce Your Own Damn Movie!, he is now working on Sell Your Own Damn Movie!.
+Kaufman is the subject of the book Lloyd Kaufman: Interviews by Mathew Klickstein, an installment of the University Press of Mississippi's long-running Conversations with Filmmakers Series.

 In 2010, Troma produced Father's Day, a shocking film from Canadian powerhouse Astron-6.
-Kaufman appeared on the Discovery Channel series, Oddities, on season 3 episode ten.
+Kaufman appeared on the Discovery Channel series, Oddities, in the tenth episode of the third season.